Table of Contents

 - Attend the welcome reception.
 If you’ve already perused the presentation brief, look for the names of people who are doing something in the field that interests you, and then attend their presentation.

-- As soon as you receive the conference program, peruse it, and reach out to individuals prior to the actual conference.
+- As soon as you receive the conference program, peruse it, and reach out to individuals before the actual conference.
 If possible, set up meetings before you even get there.

 - Sign up for organized events, like meet and greets, cocktail hours, and off-site tours, for example.
 Some academic conferences include events like “speed networking” or interactive discussions and roundtables.